BLE-LTER/ble-handbook/handbook.md

 This handbook version is a much more exhaustive version.

-There are three types of CP data according to the source: data from water samples, or sediment samples, or mooring samples.
+### Types of CP data

+According to the source:
+- data from water samples
+- data from sediment samples
+- data from moorings/instruments

 The first two are discrete and obtained during our annual field campaigns, while moorings give continuous data.
 This determines how we apply some of the following practices, so be sure to know which one the dataset you're working with falls under.

 ### Dataset titles

-- Mention time series if data is continuous from mooring
+- Mention time series if data is continuous from moorings
 - Mention water/sediment if sample type is such
 - end with "from (insert types of sites) along the Alaska Beaufort Sea coast, (year data begins)-ongoing".
 - E.g. "Sediment pigment from lagoon sites along the Alaska Beaufort Sea coast, 2018-ongoing"